Every Christian is invited to respond to the calling lovingly offered to them by God.

 You will have a desire for God, a need to spend time in prayer, an attraction to the Eucharist, the Liturgy and to the Word of God, a taste for solitude and reflection.
 You will be curious about this lifestyle and about this place.
 You will sense that this life may make sense of your life.

 As a community, we also have some requirements.

-Candidates must be male, Catholic, free from debt and family obligations and ideally aged between 24 and 45.
+Candidates must be male, Catholic, free from debt and family obligations and should ideally be aged between 24 and 40.

 We value life experience, a demonstrable capacity to complete an education, hold down a job and live independently.